-Simply put, it is another way of cutting materials, including metals.
-The main difference between waterjet cutting and other cutting methods is that it is a non-thermal process.
-Non-thermal means it does not use heat.
-It is rather a mechanical process where material is removed by physical contact and material wear.
+Waterjet cutting is a versatile machining process used for a wide range of materials, including metals.
+The primary distinction between waterjet cutting and other methods is that it is a non-thermal process.
+Rather than using heat, it is a mechanical method where material is removed through physical erosion and high-velocity wear.

 Read more about the waterjet cutting process from our engineering blog.